 PCSX2 will now open up in fullscreen mode.
 To make life easier, click on the fullscreen icon shown above to bring up the windowed version of PCSX2, then click on Settings.

-This will bring up a new selection of settings.
-We want Change Search Directory.
+Click on the Processor Icon to bring up a selection of settings.
+Now click on Change Search Directory.
 Click on that and you’ll be asked to point to where you keep your BIOS file or files.

 / > Run > Media > Mmcblk0p1 > Bios > PS2_Bios